r-pufky/payday2-secret/README.md

 1. I'm A Swinger

-   `The four thieves influenced the world around them and changed the course of society without anyone ever find out.`
+   `The four thieves influenced the world around them and changed the course of society without anyone ever finding out.`

 1. Don't bring the Heat